 Floor 6 North Wing

 Special Needs Inclusion Play Service (SNIPS)

-The introduction of parents contributing towards their SNIPS Club where families have a household income over £21,000 will be introduced later in the year.
-We will provide more information soon.
+The introduction of parents contributing towards their SNIPS Club where families have a household income over £21,000 has been postponed for 2020.